ashishch164/DTU-SE-Subjects-work/SPM Lab/README.md

-This folder contains all the lab experiments of Software Project management subject.
+This folder contains all the lab experiments and project of Software Project management subject.